-This policy is primarily concerned with the promotion of safer recruitment and details the preemployment checks that will be undertaken prior to employment being confirmed.
-Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS in circumstances where an individual:
+This policy is primarily concerned with the promotion and practice of safer recruitment.
+However, applicants should also be aware that the Trust has legal responsibilities to fulfil when employment comes to an end.
+In particular, the Trust has a legal duty to make a referral to the DBS where:

-- has applied for a position at the School despite being barred from working with children; or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+- an individual has applied for a position at the Trust despite being barred from working with children; and / or - an individual has been removed by the Trust from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.